 The International Association for Chinese Management Research (IACMR) is an academic organization that serves scholars, students, managers, and consultants who are interested in advancing their knowledge about organizational management in the Chinese context.
 The primary goal of the association is to promote organization and management research in such a context.
 Since then, the Association has experienced rapid growth with the support of our members and sponsors.
 In our membership management system, we have now over 10,000 registered contacts from almost 100 countries.
-IACMR has been recognized as the most authoritative, world-class academic research organization in the area of Chinese management.
+IACMR has been recognized as an authoritative, world-class academic research organization in the area of Chinese management.

 IACMR is a premier scholarly association dedicated to the creation and dissemination of management knowledge with a focus on China.
 We aspire to be a professional organization of choice by management scholars, students, consultants, and practicing managers in and outside of China due to its emphasis on ethics, rigor, relevance, and impact.

 - To encourage wider acceptance and active idea exchanges among those interested in the science, education, and practice of Chinese management ;

 - To provide opportunities for closer cooperation and collaboration among scholars, educators, practitioners, and policymakers about management research and education in Chinese contexts ;

 - To advance an educational organization with unquestioned reputation for excellent scholarship and intellectual integrity.

 Chinese management is broadly defined as management of Chinese organizations operating on or outside the Chinese mainland and non-Chinese organizations operating in any Chinese contexts.

 Pursuit of Excellence – members, officers, and volunteers of IACMR aspire to reach excellence in all of their activities and contributions, individually and collectively.